MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/Scope.md

 * Changes made manually are not inadvertently rolled back by the next automated deployment of a resource.

 Through Azure Policy, changes to the Azure resources within the Contoso management group scope are captured within the Log Analytics instance in the management subscription.
 A Log Search Alert will notify
 Git by activating a webhook if a resource configuration is updated or modified so that resource state will be exported and made available as a pull\_request (PR) for review.
-This will allow repo owners to control whether to roll-forward the change by merging the PR or rollback by making new configuration changes that will override the out of band configuration change.
+This will allow repo owners to control whether to roll the change forward by merging the PR or roll it back by making new configuration changes to override the out-ofband configuration change.